 To make safe and supportive learning environments a reality throughout our city, The Newark Trust for Education is proud to announce the Safe and Supportive Learning Environments Summit 2022: Centering Children and Families.
 Over three days (Tuesday – Thursday, May 10 – 12), participants will hear keynote remarks from local advocates and experts whose expertise span special education, early childhood development, mental wellness for communities of color, and other aspects of the family and community constellation needed to support children.

-Participants and presenters will explore Newark Trust's emerging engagement framework which highlights the merits of community-driven, culturally responsive models that harmonize local practices with sector-developed standards of excellence.
-The plan aims to create intentional and regular opportunities for community members, families, and children to gather and share information, provide input, and make informed decisions to determine improvement and growth strategies for their communities.
+Participants and presenters will explore Newark Trust's emerging engagement framework, highlighting the merits of community-driven, culturally responsive models that harmonize local practices with sector-developed standards of excellence.
+The plan aims to create intentional and regular opportunities for community members, families, and children to gather and share information, provide input, and make informed decisions to determine community improvement and growth strategies.
 Summit topics include: